zekutokairin/kamioshi/README.md

 4. Save Playlists to ChannelName/Playlistname directory for convenient watching.
 5. Save Videos to ChannelName/Videos/ directory IF they not already present.
 6. Save Shorts to a ChannelName/Shorts directory IF they not already present.

+# Notes
+If you want to download a bunch of single videos in a queue:
+# Install taskspooler
+# ts singledl <URL>